alekdavis/PlexBackup/README.md

 By default, the script compresses every essential folder under the root of the Plex application data folder (`Plex Media Server`) and saves the compressed data as separate ZIP files.
 For better efficiency (in case the backup folder is remote, such as on a NAS share), it first compresses the data in a temporary local file and then moves the compressed file to a backup folder (you can compress the data and save the ZIP files directly to the backup folder by setting the value of the `TempZipFileDir` parameter to null or empty string).
 There is a problem with PowerShell's compression routine that fails to process files and folders with paths that are longer than 260 characters.
 If you get this error, use the `SpecialPlexAppDataSubDirs` parameter (in code or config file) to specify the folders that are too long (or parents of the subfolders or files that are too long) and PlexBackup will copy them as-is without using compression (by default, the following application data folder is not compressed: `Plug-in Support\Data\com.plexapp.system\DataItems\Deactivated`).

 #### 7zip
-Instead of default compression, you can use the [7-zip](https://www.7-zip.org/) command-line tool `7z.exe`), which works faster (for both compression and extraction) and produces smaller compressed files.
+Instead of the default compression, you can use the [7-zip](https://www.7-zip.org/) command-line tool `7z.exe`).
+7-zip works faster (for both compression and extraction) and produces smaller compressed files.
 To use 7-zip encryption, [install 7-zip](https://www.7-zip.org/download.html), and set the PlexBackup script's `Type` parameter to `7zip` (i.e. `-Type 7zip`) or use the `-SevenZip` shortcut (on command line).
 If you install 7-zip in a non-default directory, use the `ArchiverPath` parameter to set path to the `7z.exe` file.

 #### Robocopy
-If you run PlexBackup with the `Robocopy` switch, instead of archiving, the script will create a mirror of the Plex application data folder (minus the non-essential folders) using the [Robocopy](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) command (with the `/MIR` swtch).
+If you run PlexBackup with the `Robocopy` switch, instead of compression, the script will create a mirror of the Plex application data folder (minus the non-essential folders) using the [Robocopy](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) command (executed with the `/MIR` switch).

 You may want to play with either option to see which one works better for you.

+### Backup modes
+PlexBackup can run in the following modes (specified by the `Mode` switch or a corresponding shortcut):

+- `Backup`: the default mode that sreates a new backup archive.
+- `Continue`: resumes an incomplete backup job or, in case of the `Robocopy` backup, resyncs the backup archive.
+- `Restore`: restores Plex application data from a backup.

+If a previous backup does not exist, the `Continue` mode will behave just like the `Backup` mode.
+When running in the `Continue` mode for backup jobs that use compression, the script will skip the folders that already have the corresponding archive files.
+For the `Robocopy` backup, the `Continue` mode will syncronize the existing backup archive with the Plex application data files.

+In all cases, before performing a backup or restore operation, PlexBackup will stop all Plex Windows services along with the Plex Media Server process.
+After the script completes the operation, it will restart them.
+You can use the `Shutdown` switch to tell the script not to restart the Plex Media Server process.

 ### Plex Windows Registry key
 To make sure PlexBackup saves and restores the right registry key, run it under the same account as Plex Media Server runs.
 The registry key will be backed up every time a backup job runs.
 If the backup folder does not contain the backup registry key file, the Plex registry key will not be imported on a restore.